makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 > #### Challenge 1 {.challenge}
 >
-> What are the values of each variable after each
+> What are the values of each variable at the end
-> statement in the following program:
+> of the following program:
 >
 >
 > ~~~{.r}